KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 .. rubric::  HelperFunctions

 This is a simple header file for boilerplate code for the various platforms.
-It includes various C/C++ standard header, and the code that defines the macro `DEBUG_BREAK`, according to which platform we're building for.
-This macro will stop execution of your program when an error occurs, so you can see where it happened and fix it.
+It includes various C/C++ standard header and the code that defines the macro `DEBUG_BREAK`, according to which platform we're building for.
+This macro will stop the execution of your program when an error occurs, so you can see where it happened and fix it.
 We use this macro in the `OpenXRMessageCallbackFunction()` function, which is discussed in detail in :ref:`Chapter 2.1<2.1.2 XR_EXT_debug_utils>`.
 `IsStringInVector()` and `BitwiseCheck()` are just simple wrappers over commonly used code. `IsStringInVector()` checks if a `const char *` is in a `std::vector<const char *>` by using `strcmp()`, and `BitwiseCheck()` checks if a bit is set in a bitfield.

 .. rubric::  OpenXRDebugUtils

 A header and cpp file pair that helps in setting up the DebugUtilsMessenger. `XR_EXT_debug_utils` in an OpenXR instance extension that can intercept call made to OpenXR and provide extra information or report warning and errors, if the usage of the API or the current state of OpenXR is not valid.
-As you go through this tutorial it is highly recommended to have this enable to help with debugging.
-This is discussed in detail in :ref:`Chapter 2.1<2.1.2 XR_EXT_debug_utils>`, but in general `CreateOpenXRDebugUtilsMessenger()` creates and `DestroyOpenXRDebugUtilsMessenger()` destroys an `XrDebugUtilsMessengerEXT`. `OpenXRMessageCallbackFunction()` is a callback function that is specified at object creation, which is called when OpenXR raises an issue.
+As you go through this tutorial it is highly recommended to have this enabled to help with debugging.
+This is discussed in detail in :ref:`Chapter 2.1<2.1.2 XR_EXT_debug_utils>`, but in general, `CreateOpenXRDebugUtilsMessenger()` creates and `DestroyOpenXRDebugUtilsMessenger()` destroys an `XrDebugUtilsMessengerEXT`. `OpenXRMessageCallbackFunction()` is a callback function that is specified at object creation, which is called when OpenXR raises an issue.
 The header declares the functions and the cpp defines them.

 .. rubric::  OpenXRHelper